mlh2nd/mlh2nd.github.io/projects.md

 ---
 # My projects

 This page is intended as a catchall for projects I want to share but don't have a separate category for.
+You can also see some of my projects on [Github](https://github.com/mlh2nd).

 ## Automated handwash station